-Locking the doors
+■ Locking the doors

-Briefly press the " 🗑 " button (for less than two seconds) to lock all doors (and rear gate on the Wagon).
-An electronic chirp will sound once and the turn signal lights will flash once.
+Briefly press the "LOCK/ARM" button (for less than two seconds) to lock all doors (and rear gate on the wagon).

+An electronic chirp will sound one time and the turn signal lights will flash one time.